kubedb/docs/docs/guides/postgres/virtual_secret/guide.md

 ```

-The value displayed matches the username and password value for the custom secret named `virtual-secret` we created earlier.

 ### Use Virtual Secrets with Postgres
 Virtual Secrets is integrated with KubeDB from the v2025.3.24 and it can be used to store KubeDB’s database credential.
 Now, the support has been added for `Postgres`.
 We can proceed with deploying a `Postgres` which will use `virtual-secrets` to create custom secret for the database authentication credential.